Children & Youth with Disabilities Lab

-Development and evaluation of a novel imitation-based dog assisted intervention, 'DAID training', to increase joint activity and social wellbeing for children/ adolescents with developmental disabilities.
+Development and evaluation of a novel imitation-based dog assisted intervention, 'DAID training', to increase joint activity and social wellbeing for children/ adolescents with and without developmental disabilities.

-We are looking for families with a family dog who have a child between the ages of 10- 17 years with a developmental disability.
+We are looking for families with a family dog who have a child between the ages of 8- 17 years with or without a developmental disability.
 Parents/guardians must be comfortable filling out surveys in English.

-We are doing a research study that will examine a family dog assisted intervention on physical activity and social wellbeing for children with a developmental disability between 10- 17 years old.
+We are doing a research study that will examine a family dog assisted intervention on physical activity and social wellbeing for children between 8- 17 years old.

-We believe that incorporating the family dog in an imitation-based dog assisted intervention will improve physical activity and social wellbeing for children with developmental disabilities.
+We believe that incorporating the family dog in an imitation-based dog assisted intervention will improve physical activity and social wellbeing for children.

-This is a study that take place in the Winter and/or Spring 2018.
-Your child and family dog will take part in a joint physical activity based intervention.
-This will be a 5 week after school/afternoon animal assisted physical activity program (about 1 hour per day 2 days per week).
-There were be 3 additional days that we’ll request your participation in the study over the course of one year.
+This is a study that take place in the Summer of 2019, August 12-23, on weekdays.
+Your child and family dog will take part in a joint physical activity-based intervention for 10 sessions each lasting 1 hour.
+There will be 3 additional days that we’ll request your participation in the study over the course of one year.

 For more information please contact either: